Highland County travel report

-For the week ending Oct.
-7, the following traffic advisory includes road construction and major maintenance projects requiring long-term lane restrictions and/or closures along the state and federal highway system in Highland County.
-For statewide information regarding road conditions affected by weather, construction, maintenance or accidents, visit ODOT on the web at www.Ohgo.com.
+The following traffic advisory includes road construction and major maintenance projects requiring long-term lane restrictions and/or closures along the state and federal highway system in Highland County.
+For statewide information regarding road conditions affected by weather, construction, maintenance or accidents, visit ODOT on the web at www.Ohgo.com

 A resurfacing project has begun on U.S. Route 62, from Sorg Road to just south of Muhlbach Road, south of Hillsboro.
 Throughout construction, traffic will be maintained in one lane with the use of flaggers, and the project is anticipated to be completed in mid-fall.

 SR 28 is closed in the community of East Monroe for a bridge replacement project.
-The project site is located between Barger Road and Martinsburg Road, approximately 2.5 miles east of Leesburg.
-Throughout construction, motorists will be detoured SR 771 and SR 138.
+The project site is located between Barger Road and Martinsburg Road, approximately 2.5 miles east of Leesburg, and throughout construction motorists will be detoured via SR 771 and SR 138.
 The route is scheduled to be open in late October, and all work is anticipated to be complete in late fall.

 Submitted by Kathleen Fuller, public information officer, ODOT District 9.